-In the small-scale yielding case both K and J characterize the crack tip conditions with a K-dominant zone extending beyond the J-dominant zone.
-Very close to the crack tip the strain is finite.
-As the load further increases to the elastic-plastic regime there is no longer a K-dominant region but the J-dominant zone still exists.
-Upon further loading and large scale yielding, there is no K or J dominant zone and a single parameter approach is not valid.
+In pure linear elastic static loading at low temperature, the stress intensity factor K describes the stress field at the crack tip.
+As the load magnitude increases, the amount of plasticity increases as shown schematically in Fig. 1.
+In the small-scale yielding case both K and J characterize the crack tip conditions with a K-dominant zone extending beyond the J-dominant zone and a finite strain zone very close to the crack tip.
+As the load increases there is no longer a K-dominant region.
+Upon large scale yielding, there is no K or J dominant zone and a single parameter approach is not valid.
 In this regime a two-parameter fracture mechanics approach can be used with elastic T-stress, Q stress and the A2 parameter being considered as possible second parameters.
-This is not a subject for further discussion here but the plasticity scenario serves to help when considering the creep scenario.
+This is not a subject for further discussion here but the plasticity scenario serves to help when considering creep.